 Pinterest Trend 5: Veggie Chips – Move over potato chips, people are Pinning chips made from a wide variety of other vegetables.
 My take: Making your own vegetable chips is a fun way to get your whole family to enjoy more vegetables.

 What do you think of these trends?
-Share your thoughts with us in the comments section, be sure to subscribe to our newsletter, Plated, to unlock a $2 coupon to use on your next Luvo purchase.
+Share your thoughts with us in the comments section and be sure to sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.